Rixker0-Sarkar0/moniterZER/README.md

 ## What You Need

 - **Python 3.x**: Ensure Python 3.x is installed on your machine.
 - **Email Server**: You need an email server to send alerts.
-You can use a local server like `hMailServer` or any other SMTP server.
+You can use a local server like `Postfix` or any other SMTP server.

 ## Setting Up the System